-· Referral for GT assessment in any grade after 1st grade.
-All referrals go through school site counselor and MTSS committee
+- Referral for GT assessment in any grade after 1st grade.
+All referrals go through the school site counselor and the MTSS committee.

 School Within a School (SWAS) Model

-· Three SWAS school sites; Caughlin Ranch, Roy Gomm, and Ted Hunsberger Elementary schools.
+- Three SWAS school sites; Caughlin Ranch, Drake, and Hunsberger Elementary schools.
 These classrooms serve the entire school district for any student that qualifies and is accepted for this program.

 For a detailed question and answer list please click here: SWAS fast facts

 - Identified gifted students in 2nd through 5th grade.